Workplace Violence Prevention

 - Violence on the Job

-This video discusses practical measures for identifying risk factors for violence at work, and taking strategic action to keep employees safe. - NIOSH on EMS Workers
+These videos and case studies discuss practical measures for identifying risk factors for violence at work, and taking strategic action to keep employees safe. - NIOSH on Health Care Workers

 - NIOSH on Hazardous Drug Exposures in Health Care